Programming culture problems — Robin Wils's website

 A programming job

-A programming job might not be what it seems.
-Doing it as a job usually means that you can’t choose what you create.
+Doing programming as a job usually means that you can’t choose what you create.
 Certain people claim that you can make a computer do everything you want, but you usually can’t do that in a company.
 Besides that, it is an unrealistic, idealistic promise.

 Companies can limit what you can learn and create by using policies.
 They can force you to use a specific programming language.
 The project which you have to work on can be something that you aren’t interested in at all.
 You have to work for yourself if you don’t want limitations.
 This is the case in many jobs.